thomasWeise/oa/structure/solutionSpace/README.md

 Furthermore, it holds a three dimensional array `times`, which has one row for each of the $\jsspJobs$&nbsp;jobs.
 Each job-row has one column for each of the $\jsspMachines$&nbsp;operations of the job (there is one operation for each of the $\jsspMachines$&nbsp;machines).
 Each of these columns, in turn, stores the start and the end time of the operation of that job on this machine.
-Actually, we do not necessarily need to store the end times as well, because we know how long each operation takes based on the instance data so only having the start times stored would be sufficient &hellip; but it will make our life a bit easier here and save us some look-ups, so we will settle for this format.
-This way, we can store all the data needed to represent and/or plot a Gantt chart in one object.

 \git.code{mp}{jssp_gantt}{Excerpt from a Python class for representing the data of a candidate solution to a JSSP.}{moptipy/examples/jssp/gantt.py}{}{book}{}